Want more recommendations for your family?

 Parents Need to Know

 Parents need to know that this adaptation of Jules Verne's book is mostly clean fun, but the crew does face what appears to be certain death.
 The killing of some prehistoric animals may frighten young children.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 A bit hokey to be sure, but this action/adventure movie has a rip-roaring premise taken from the classic novel by Jules Verne.
 It has charming characters, especially the overbearing professor who is proven wrong on a regular basis.
 JOURNEY TO THE CENTER OF THE EARTH also boasts diverting action sequences, and a grand, old-fashioned score.